 If you had asked ten random people on the street two years ago whether tax rates were likely to go up or down…100% would have said up.

 Before COVID, before Trillions of dollars in relief were handed out, our national debt was growing at an alarming pace.
 Couple this with the uncertainty of a new administration and you have a perfect storm.
-Much has been said about the decreases in personal, corporate, capital gains and estate taxes over the last few years, but the country sits and waits while there is no end in sight of the pandemic, nor any mentioned of paying for it.
+Much has been said about the decreases in personal, corporate, capital gains, and estate taxes over the last few years, but the country sits and waits while there is no end in sight of the pandemic, nor any mention of paying for it.

 The good news is there are three ways to act now to lessen the impact of future income tax increases.

 Taxpayers must understand first that there are two tax systems in place in the U.S. and always will be!

 The two tax systems are not one for the rich and one for everyone else.
 Rather there is one system for the informed and one for the uninformed.
 Or another way to think of it is a voluntary tax and an involuntary tax.
 When have you ever heard of IRS agents going door to door preaching the good news about how to pay them less?
 NEVER.
 It is up to you and me to figure out how to reduce the impact of taxation.
 An informed person understands all the ways they can legally pay less tax now and in the future, and exploits those opportunities to their advantage.

 There are only three ways to accumulate tax-free cash and generate tax-free income.